mackelab/npe-pfn/README.md

 See `demo.ipynb` for detailed usage examples of both NPE-PFN and TSNPE-PFN.

+## Reproducing Experiments

+The full code used to reproduce all experiments is available in the [`main_experiments` branch](https://github.com/mackelab/npe-pfn/tree/main_experiments).

 ## Testing

 Some minimal tests are provided.
 To run them, make sure you have `pytest` installed.
 Then use the following command: